 The History of the Mysterious and Remote Charity Island

 There it sits.
 A lush tree-lined island on the horizon of Saginaw Bay.
 Big & Little Charity Islands are ten miles from the southern shore of Saginaw Bay.
-Except for the seasonal residents who work the B&B at the lighthouse keepers house, the island is uninhabited.
+Except for the seasonal residents who live and host tours at the lighthouse keepers house, the island is uninhabited.
 These islands are considered by the US Fish and Wildlife Services one of the more remote and least visited islands in the Michigan Island National Wildlife Sanctuary.
 Visitors are few due to the bolder filled and treacherous shallow waters that surround the island.
 Charity Island history is one of isolation and remoteness in a busy shipping area.

 The Remote Island Dominates Saginaw Bay